guinetn/browserLocalHomepage/readme.md

         ],
 …
 ```
-## Adding chapter to a book...takes 10 sec
+## Adding a chapter to a book...takes 10 sec

 1. In ```assets/books``` folder
 - Create a folder having the same name that the targeted book